Follow @scope_views

 In Use – Astrophotography

+As you would expect at F5.6, the field is quite curved at full frame without a reducer (zoom in on the star field around M36 below).
 With the 0.72x reducer, I didn’t find the field quite as well corrected as I was expecting, with slight distortion of stars towards the edge.
-Only later (sadly, after I'd returned it) did I find out why: the reducer as delivered and shown is configured for the 71FL!
-For the 90FL, the body needs to be dissasembled and the smallest spacer removed.
+Only later (sadly, after I'd returned it) did I find out why: the reducer as delivered and shown is configured for the 71FL.
+For the 90FL, the smallest spacer needs to be removed from the reducer assembly.

-At 360mm F.L. with the reducer, the field is super-wide.
+Off-axis darkening (vignetting) is a problem with Petzval astrographs like Takahashi’s FSQ-85, but the Borg 90FL/0.72x reducer combo’ avoids this to give excellent coverage at full-frame.
+At 360mm F.L.
+(F4) with the reducer, the field is super-wide.
 F4 means short exposures too: I was amazed to find the Flame nebula bright and clear in an exposure of just 30s at ISO 1600.
 See for yourself in the (totally unprocessed as usual) single frame below, taken in slight haze.
-Note that enormous field of view.

 M36 – full frame Canon EOS 5D 30s ISO 1600, Borg 90FL F5.6 (no reducer).

-Flame Nebula - full frame Canon EOS 5D 30s ISO 1600, Borg 90FL at F4 (0.72x reducer)
+Flame Nebula - full frame Canon EOS 5D 30s ISO 1600, Borg 90FL at F4 (0.72x reducer).
+Off-axis distortion is due to incorrect spacing in the reducer.

 In Use – The Night Sky